Hongweihuo-Lab/mKD-GBWT/README.md

 ### Paper
 mKD-GBWT is an implementation of the paper.

-Hongwei Huo, Yuhao Zhao, et al., Efficient external memory compressed indexes, submitted.
+Hongwei Huo, Yuhao Zhao, et al., Efficient external memory compressed indexes.